Sydney: Convict town (1788–1840)

-Britain had been sending convicts to its American colonies for most of the eighteenth century, and the loss of these colonies in 1783 was the impetus for the decision to establish a penal colony at Botany Bay.
+Britain had been sending convicts to its American colonies for most of the eighteenth century, and the loss of these colonies in 1783 was the impetus to establish a penal colony at Botany Bay.
 Proponents of colonisation also pointed to the strategic importance of a new base in the Asia-Pacific region and its potential to provide much-needed timber and flax for the navy.

 The First Fleet of 11 ships under the command of Captain Arthur Phillip arrived in Botany Bay in January 1788.
-It consisted of more than a thousand settlers, including 736 convicts.
+It comprised more than a thousand settlers, including 736 convicts.
 The fleet soon moved to the more suitable Port Jackson where a settlement was established at Sydney Cove on 26 January 1788.
 The colony of New South Wales was formally proclaimed by Governor Phillip on 7 February 1788.
-Sydney Cove offered a fresh water supply and a safe harbour, which Philip described as being, 'with out exception the finest Harbour in the World [...]
-Here a Thousand Sail of the Line may ride in the most perfect Security'.
+Sydney Cove offered a fresh water supply and a safe harbour, which Philip described as "the finest Harbour in the World ...
+Here a Thousand Sail of the Line may ride in the most perfect Security".

 The settlement was planned to be a self-sufficient penal colony based on subsistence agriculture.
-Trade and ship building were banned in order to keep the convicts isolated.
-However, the soil around the settlement proved poor and the first crops failed, leading to several years hunger and strict food rationing.
+Trade and shipbuilding were banned in order to keep the convicts isolated.
+However, the soil around the settlement proved poor and the first crops failed, leading to several years of hunger and strict rationing.
 The food crisis was relieved with the arrival of the Second Fleet in mid-1790 and the Third Fleet in 1791.
 Former convicts received small grants of land, and government and private farms spread to the more fertile lands around Parramatta, Windsor and Camden on the Cumberland Plain.
 By 1804, the colony was self-sufficient in food.

-A smallpox epidemic in April 1789 killed about half the Indigenous population of the Sydney region.
+A smallpox epidemic in April 1789 killed about half the region's Indigenous population.
 In November 1790 Bennelong led a group of survivors of the Sydney clans into the settlement, establishing a continuous presence of Aboriginal Australians in settled Sydney.